Steps to getting our WasteSorted

-The WasteSorted Schools 10 steps have been designed to foster positive waste attitudes and behaviours that are embedded in a school’s principles and philosophy, integrated into the curriculum and incorporated in the culture and daily practices of the whole school and wider school community.
+The WasteSorted Schools guide presents simple steps for schools to follow to foster positive waste attitudes and behaviours that are embedded in a school’s principles and philosophy, integrated into the curriculum and incorporated in the culture and daily practices of the whole school and wider school community.

-The 10 steps address three areas of involvement in the school:
+The guide focuses on the following areas of involvement in the school:

 - Infrastructure – how your waste is managed, bin collection systems and assessments.